ETA444/datacamp-learning/README.md

 # DataCamp Notes & Quiz

-Welcome to my `datacamp-notes` repository!
+Welcome to my `datacamp-learning` repository!
 This repository serves as my personal codebook, tracking my journey of leveling up my Python, R, SQL and PowerBI skills on DataCamp\*.
 It is a compilation of markdown files summarizing various functions, concepts, and lessons I have encountered across different courses.
 In addition, this repository also hosts a flashcard-style quiz to test your memory on different functions based on the notes.

 ## Repository Structure